UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

     fishstick --> run_spaceship_c["Run Spaceship.py ❌"]
     spaceship2 --> run_spaceship_d["Run Spaceship.py ✔️"]
 </pre>

-### Environment management

-An environment management system solves a number of problems commonly encountered by (data) scientists.

-*   An application you need for a research project requires different versions of your base programming language or different versions of various third-party packages from the versions that you are currently using.
-*   An application you developed as part of a previous research project that worked fine on your system six months ago now no longer works.
-*   Code that was written for a joint research project works on your machine but not on your collaborators' machines.
-*   An application that you are developing on your local machine doesn't provide the same results when run on your remote cluster.

 An environment management system enables you to set up a new, project specific software environment containing specific Python versions as well as the versions of additional packages and